Urgent Care Clinics

 How will the clinics be funded?

-The Australian Government is investing over $135 million over three financial years to fund at least 50 Medicare UCCs across all states and territories, to deliver a new model of care to reduce pressure on hospital emergency departments (EDs).
+The Australian Government is investing in 58 Medicare UCCs across all states and territories, to deliver a new model of care to reduce pressure on hospital emergency departments (EDs).

 How many Urgent Care Clinics will WA have and when will they open?